News & Events

 Part of the government's Plan for Jobs, the scheme aims to create fully funded jobs across the UK, with the first placements available from November.

-Any business which intends to create less than 30 placements will need to apply through an gateway organisation.
 Find out more about how Doncaster Chamber can apply to government on your behalf.